Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+Version 1.7.4

+* Fixed issue #4, no more inifintie loop in IE. Thanks pgambling!

 Version 1.7.3

 * Fixed a bug introduced with the watermark/placeholder script that clears out existing values.